 - 9-3 In the event of a controversy between Property Managers with different firms, the Property Managers/owner of firm shall submit the dispute to mediation prior to litigation.

 - 9-4 Property Managers shall not use the work of competing management firms that are considered proprietary without the expressed written permission of the management firm.

 NARPM® Antitrust Statement:

 It is the policy of the NARPM® to comply fully with all antitrust laws.
 The antitrust laws prohibit, among other things, any joint conduct among competitors that could lessen competition in the marketplace.
 NARPM®’s membership is composed of competitors; they must refrain from discussing competitively sensitive topics, including those related to pricing (such as rates, fees, or costs), individual competitors or specific business transactions, or controlling or allocating markets.
-NARPM® shall not restrict members’ ability to solicit competitors’ clients.
-NARPM® shall not restrict members’ ability to advertise for business, provided the advertising is not false, deceptive or otherwise illegal.
+Further, NARPM shall not restrict members’ ability to solicit competitors’ clients or to advertise for business, provided the advertising is not false, deceptive or otherwise illegal.